sidchintamaneni/blog/pages/blogs/bpf_tailcalls.md

     18	   0xffffffffa000210f:	pop    %rbx
 ```

-The above is an abridged snapshot of the jitted code of the starting program that
+The above is an abridged snapshot of the JIT code of the starting program that
 is calling a tailcall.
 In instruction 3, we can see that eax is set to 0, and in instructions 4
 and 7, both rbp and rax values are pushed onto the stack.
 In instruction 8, the earlier
 pushed rax value is accessed and moved to eax.
 Then it is compared to see if its